-- In the Call for Papers template, the symposium organizer enters the expected attendance for each oral session, which is used to estimate the meeting space requirements for the oral technical sessions.
+- Symposium organizers enter the expected attendance for each oral session.
+Expected attendance is used to estimate the meeting space requirements for the oral technical sessions.

-- The presiding officers are requested to fill out a half-day session attendance report for each oral session, and return the completed forms to the nearest operations office following the session.
+- The presiding officers are requested to fill out a half-day oral session attendance report online.
+More information is available at www.acs.org/sessionattendance.

 - The data collected is used to calculate the annual division allocation returned to the divisions for their programming at the national meeting.